n8maninger/sia-host-errors/README.md

 These are purely informational and occur during communication with renters.

 ## challenge signature is invalid
+Occurs when the renter fails to prove that they own the contract they are trying to update.

 ## bad signature from renter: invalid signature
 Occurs when the renter fails to prove that they own the contract they are trying to update.